ahmed-debbech/get_out_of_my_pi/README.md

 Learning \
 Fun?

+Why i didn't use existing solutions out there?
+I TOLD YOU it's FUN to recreate things. \
 Also man i am tired of random bots scanning my Pi and brute forcing username + pass to gain access or at least get anything useful over SSH.

 #### How?